cvkline/use-media-set/README.md

         large: { width: '897..' },
       };

+* `ssrDefaults` is an optional second argument that can be used to specify a default set of media query matches if the component is being rendered server-side (in which case `matchMedia` is not available).
+It is ignored in a real browser where `matchMedia` is implemented.
+It defaults to the empty set.
+If something other than a `Set` is passed for this argument, the hook will throw an error.

 * `result` is returned and will be a Javascript `Set` containing the keys (as strings) from `queries` for which the corresponding query matches.
 There can be zero, one, or multiple matching queries, so `Set` is an appropriate data type here.
-Testing

 If the window is resized or the matching queries otherwise change, your component will automatically re-render and the new matching queries will be available in `result`.
 This allows you to write multiple renderings for your component for different media and it will automatically respond to changes in the matching queries.